SarahCawley/Chat/README.md

 To exit the chat:
 	Either the client or the server can end the chat by entering `\quit` At least one series of messages must be passed before you can quit

+	If the server ends the chat both parites will be kicked out If the client ends the chat the server will wait for the chat to start again